liuxjep/iam/userid_keys.md

 A federated user or non-federated user can create an API key to use in the CLI or as part of automation to log in as your user identity.
 You can use the console, CLI, or API to manage your {{site.data.keyword.cloud}} API keys by listing your keys, creating keys, updating keys, or deleting keys.
 {: shortdesc}

-The API key inherits all assigned access for the user identity for which it is created, and the access is not limited to just the account where the API key is created because it inherits any policies that are assigned to the user.
+The API key inherits all assigned access for the user identity for which it is created, and the access is not limited to just the account where the API key is created because it inherits any policies assigned to the user.
 So, if the user has access to resources from multiple accounts, then the API key inherits the access from all accounts.
 Therefore, it is possible that a user's API key can be used to generate a token and access resources that a user has access to outside of the account where the API key was created.

 Because the API key that is associated with your user identity has all of the access you're entitled to across any account that you are a member of, you must be cautious with how you use your API key.
 For example, an {{site.data.keyword.cloud_notm}} service might need to act on behalf of a user or access services that are not IAM-enabled, so the service might request a user API key.
 In these cases, it is recommended that you create an API key associated with a functional ID that is assigned the minimum level of access that is required to work with the service.